 Sansevieria plant leaves falling over is an indication of an underlying problem with the plant.

-The roots of the plant, when over-watering, become soggy and thirsty for the much-needed oxygen and nutrients from the soil.
+The roots of snake plants, when over-watered, become soggy and thirsty for the much-needed oxygen and nutrients from the soil.

 Rotten roots affect the overall health of the plant, spreading to the healthier roots as well.